kmnis/kmnis.github.io/_posts/2026-05-23-llm-basics-without-the-jargon.md

 "Gemini 1.5 Pro has a context window of 1 million tokens"

-In these statements, what do you think is the meaning of the word "token".
+In these statements, what do you think is the meaning of the word "token"?
 If you're thinking a token is equivalent to a word, you're only partially correct.
-Tokens are the fundamental unit, the atom of Large Language Models.
+Tokens are the fundamental unit, the *atom* of Large Language Models.
 A token can be a word, a subword, a character, or even a punctuation.
 For example, in the sentence "Hello World!", the tokens could be ["Hello", "World", "!"].
 However, many modern models like ChatGPT use subword tokenization, where words are broken down into smaller units to handle rare words and different languages more efficiently.
-For instance, the word "unhappiness" might be tokenized as ["un", "happiness"].
+For instance, the word "unbelievable" might be tokenized as ["un", "bel", "ievable"].

 #### Vocabulary
 The vocabulary of an LLM is a set of all unique tokens that the model can recognize and generate.
 It's like the model's dictionary.
 For instance, if a model has a vocabulary size of 50,000, it means there are 50,000 unique tokens that it understands.

-The choice of vocabulary size is a critical design decision.
 A larger vocabulary allows the model to understand and generate more diverse and specific tokens, potentially improving its performance on a wider range of texts.
 However, it also increases the model's complexity and computational requirements.
-Conversely, a smaller vocabulary can make the model faster and more efficient but might reduce its ability to handle rare words and nuanced language.
+Similarly, a smaller vocabulary can make the model faster and more efficient but might reduce its ability to handle rare words and nuanced language.

 Further, each token in the vocabulary is indexed, meaning each token is assigned a unique number, like a label.
 For example, the word "hello" might be labeled as number 1, "world" as number 2, and so on.
 When the model works with text, it uses these numbers instead of the words themselves.

 So if the model can only generate the tokens that are part of the vocabulary, then here's a question for you: how come ChatGPT is able to generate a random text like "asjl54;437qwdnklca" correctly even if the model has never seen such text before?
 Take a minute to think about it.
-The next section will try to answer this question for you.
+The next section will try to answer this question.

 #### Tokenization
 Tokenization is the process of translating strings (i.e. text) into sequences of tokens.
-Below are some most commonly used tokenization methods.
+Below are some most commonly used tokenization methods:

 1. **Word Tokenization:** Splits text into individual words based on spaces and punctuation.
 Simple but can be inefficient for rare words and languages with complex morphology.
 2. **Subword Tokenization:** Breaks words into smaller units (subwords) based on frequency and patterns in the language.
 Efficient for handling rare and out-of-vocabulary words.
 3. **Character Tokenization:** Splits text into individual characters.
 Provides fine-grained control but can be computationally expensive and less efficient for capturing meaning.

 As the below table shows, each method has a trade-off.
 Word tokenization is easy to understand, but it struggles with rare or new words because every word needs to exist in the vocabulary.
+For example, if the model has never seen the word "asjl54;437qwdnklca" before, it won't be able to generate it because it's not in the vocabulary.

 Character tokenization can represent almost any text, but it makes sequences very long.
+In other words, the sentence "Hello World!" would be tokenized into ["H", "e", "l", "l", "o", " ", "W", "o", "r", "l", "d", "!"], which is much longer than the word tokenization.
+This can make it harder for the model to learn and generate coherent text.

 Subword tokenization sits in the middle: it can handle unfamiliar words by breaking them into smaller known pieces, while still keeping the sequence shorter than character-level tokenization.
 This is why many modern LLMs use subword-based tokenization methods.

 Here's a quick comparison: